 Or taking that vacation.

-Or, in business, making that call, writing that plan, structuring that partnership.
+Or, in business, making that call, writing that plan.

 Going to that meeting, that conference.

 And when you do, hold nothing back.

 Don’t let any nagging doubts about whether this strategy, this decision, this job is the right one.

 What is brought to mind is Joseph Campbell, author of a “Hero of a Thousand Faces,” and the world’s great scholar on mythology and the foundational stories of humanity.